COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 If you have questions about the above, please do not hesitate to contact us.

-- Taxes (the VAT) are typically deducted or exempted on the basis that correct use of the aircraft will happen
+- Taxes (the VAT) are typically deducted or exempted on the basis that correct use of the aircraft will occur.

-- The aircraft can stay up to six months per stay, and multiple entries are allowed
+- The aircraft can stay up to six months per stay, with multiple entries allowed.

 List of all OPMAS